 Please feel free to share you feedback in the ONTAP Select community discussion.

-David Peterson is a senior technical writer at NetApp where he works with ONTAP Select and recently led an effort to consolidate the content from multiple stakeholders into a single online site.
-He has also written the REST API guides for several different products and created a video on how to get started with the ONTAP Python client library.
-Before joining NetApp, he spent many years as a software engineer as well as a technical instructor and curriculum developer focused on security and networking.
+David Peterson is a senior technical writer at NetApp where he currently focuses on REST API and automation documentation.
+He also wrote the complete documentation for several products including ONTAP Select and worked on a variety of other projects such as StorageGRID and the ONTAP Python client library.
+In addition to writing, he contributed several Python utilities to assist with the ongoing documentation migration and modernization efforts.
+Before joining NetApp, he spent many years as a software engineer as well as a technical instructor and curriculum developer.
 In his spare time, David enjoys golf and running.
 He holds a degree in electrical engineering from Virginia Tech.